Elliot-Clark/Restaurant-Reviews/README.md

 To Open:

     Open the Command Prompt.
-CD into the main directory with index.html.
+CD into the main directory with the "index.html" file.
     Enter the command: python -m http.server
     Open a web broswer and enter into the URL: localhost:8000 Find a restaurant in your area with food you like.